 The validation of the block model has confirmed satisfactory correlation of the input data to the estimated grades and reproduction of data trends.
 The Mineral Resource estimate appropriately reflects the view of the Competent Persons.
 Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-The Mineral Resource has been audited internally and in conjunction with resource consultants at Snowden Optiro Pty Ltd as part of the routine validation process.
-There has been no external review of the Mineral Resource estimate.
+The Mineral Resource has been audited internally and in conjunction with resource consultants at Snowden Optiro Pty Ltd. There has been no external review of the Mineral Resource estimate.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 The relative accuracy of the Mineral Resource estimate is reflected in the reporting of Indicated and Inferred resource categories as defined by 2012 JORC Code guidelines.
 The geostatistical techniques applied to the estimate of underground resources at Syama are deemed appropriate to the estimation of Sub Level Caving (SLC) mining method and hence applicable for reserve estimation.
-The estimation was compared with the production history at Syama and it is within 15-20% which is within the limits for the relevant classifications.
+The estimation has been compared to Syama production history, and reconciles within 10%.